 “Sustainable dairy farming for everyone” – the MPO’s vision – was developed to optimally support South African dairy farmers in meeting the increasing demands from government, community and customers.

-Agricultural production systems are under increasing scrutiny, which is part of a global trend, and coincides with greater community demands and concern over food security.
+Agricultural production systems are under increasing scrutiny, which is part of a global trend and coincides with greater community demands and concern over food security.
 It is therefore important to focus on actions to ensure that dairy farming remains competitive and responsible, as well as communicating with stakeholders about what is being done to achieve sustainable dairy farming objectives.
 On the one hand, dairy farmers have to keep abreast of what is expected of them regarding the production of safe, quality products, environmental management, animal welfare issues and people and community responsibilities.
-On the other hand it is a constant challenge to inform the public and stakeholders of what the industry is doing, and how it is keeping pace with expectations and requirements.
+On the other hand, it is a constant challenge to inform the public and stakeholders of what the industry is doing, and how it is keeping pace with expectations and requirements.
 Unfortunately, the public’s perception of dairy farming often does not match the reality today.

 Dairy farmers are expected to:

-In order to live up to these expectations dairy farmers need all the help they can get – the latest information on the above issues, user-friendly guidelines on what is expected from farmers and advice on how to comply is the first step in the right direction.
+In order to live up to these expectations dairy farmers need all the help they can get – the latest information on the above issues, user-friendly guidelines on what is expected from farmers and advice on how to comply are the first steps in the right direction.
 The Dairy Mail supports the MPO’s strategy through the content of its Stewardship pillar by equipping them with relevant, practical information related to the management of product integrity, animal welfare, environmental sustainability and social aspirations.

 Stewardship is defined as